-This is the County's fourth Annual Action Plan from the 2021-2025 Consolidated Plan.
-It identifies activities that the County will undertake in the 2024-2025 Program Year to address priority needs in the community.
+This is the County's fifth and final Annual Action Plan from the 2021-2025 Consolidated Plan.
+It identifies activities that the County will undertake in the 2025-2026 Program Year to address priority needs in the community.
 The Plan describes the resources available, the programs and projects to be funded, and the proposed accomplishments.